ENKI0311/Ships-in-Satellite-Imagery/README.md

    ```

 2. **Run the Notebook**:
-   - Open `notebook.ipynb` in Jupyter Notebook or Colab.
+   - Open `notebook.ipynb` in Jupyter Notebook or Google Colab.
    - Ensure the dataset is properly linked before running.

 3. **Test the Model**: